Academic Catalog

 College academic standards require that a full-time student pass 12 credit hours in any fall or spring semester and maintain an appropriate cumulative GPA as specified in the Table of College Academic Status below.
 Individual programs may have more stringent requirements and as such students may be placed on program warning, program suspension, or program dismissal even when the student meets requirement for college good standing; therefore, students must check the school and department listings for those additional requirements.
 To be eligible for financial aid programs, students must meet standards; see the "Satisfactory Academic Progress for Financial Aid Eligibility" component of the Financial Aid section of the Undergraduate Catalog.
 College Academic Status is updated upon the conclusion of each fall and spring term.

 Students who do not meet the College academic standards may be permitted to continue their studies at the College on academic warning, but they can be immediately suspended or dismissed when circumstances warrant.
-Students are informed by letter of the conditions of their suspension and of the criteria and procedures for return where applicable.
+Students are informed via their IC email of the conditions of their suspension and of the criteria and procedures for return where applicable.
 The specific consequences of each type of action are described below.

 COLLEGE GOOD STANDING